SoftUni/CDN-Video-Uploader/README.md

  - https://www.elpamsoft.com/?p=Plex-Hardware-Transcoding

 ### The Max NVENC Sessions Limit
 NVidia drivers apply an internal software **limitation on the maximum number of NVENC video encoding sessions** (how many files can be encoded in simultaneously with `ffmpeg`).

-To remove this restriction, you can use the **NVENC patch** tool (on your own risk): https://github.com/keylase/nvidia-patch/tree/master/win.
+To remove the NVENC sessions restriction, you can use the **NVENC patch** tool (on your own risk): https://github.com/keylase/nvidia-patch/tree/master/win.

 ## HLS Stream on UCDN